gthreehosmane/linux/README.md

 Assignment 2 is completed using VMware Fusion, Ubuntu 20.04 as outer VM and Fedora 35 as inner VM.
 You may need to modify the steps above if using different outer VM and inner VM.

-Assignment 3: Special CPUID leaf nodes - 0x4FFFFFFD and 0x4FFFFFFC
+Assignment 3: Instrumentation via hypercall - Special CPUID leaf nodes - 0x4FFFFFFD and 0x4FFFFFFC

 Team members - Teja Ganapati Jaddipal(SJSU ID-015957526)

 Comments on frequency of exits:

 1. Number of exits do not increase at a stable rate.
 Only certain exits are common.
+More exits will happen in operations like installing new packages which require memory and network access.
+A full vm boot resulted in 956897 exits in my case.
 2. Most frequent exits:

 - Exit 32 : WRMSR.